mldbai/mldb/Building.md

 ## S3 Credentials

-Some tests require S3 credentials in order to run, as they access public files in the `dev.mldb.datacratic.com` S3 bucket.
+Some tests require S3 credentials in order to run, as they access public files in the `public-mldb-ai` S3 bucket.
 These credentials are nothing special: they simply require read-only access to public S3 buckets.
 But they need to be enabled for full test coverage.